namehash/ens-normalize-python/README.md

 ens_cure('Ni‍ck?.ETH')
 # 'nick.eth'
 # ZWJ and '?' are removed, no error is raised
-# note: this function is not a part of the ENS Normalization Standard

 # note: might still raise DisallowedSequence for certain names, which cannot be cured, e.g.
 ens_cure('?')